The Island-Hopping Tour, an Insider Guide to Croatia

 The Island of Šolta

 Šolta is situated in the central Dalmatian archipelago and is considered to be a tranquil destination.
-Situated just 20 km from the coast of Split, Šolta is the perfect destination to get away from the busy city life.
+Situated just 20 km from the coast of Split, Šolta is the perfect getaway away from the busy city life.
 This charming island has a population of not more than 2.000 people, which makes it a perfect place for a relaxing day, even during the busy summer season.
-Hidden bays, coves, and untouched beaches, this what Šolta is all about.